TN 91 (05-24)

 NOTE: Wage estimates built from NDNH data are subject to change as NDNH data is normally 6 months old.
 If the recipient, deemor, or representative payee of the recipient subsequently contacts you to report the wage earner’s hours changed since the last NDNH or MEF data:

-• accept his or her allegation,
+• accept their allegation,

 • post the new estimate,